alexandertrefz/essence/packages/website/diagnostics.md

-The partial reading is offered to a Record LITERAL alone. `= someOptions` and `= { base with pool = 8 }` are held to the Parameter's Type exactly as any other default is, because what a partial default supplies is read off what it writes.
+The partial reading is offered to a Record LITERAL alone. `= someOptions` and `= { base with pool = 8 }` are held to the Parameter's Type exactly as any other default is, because what a partial default supplies is read off what it writes — the same rule an Argument lives by, for its own reason (see `incomplete-record-argument`).
 A complete default keeps its whole meaning as well — the Argument may be left out entirely, and an Argument that IS written may still be partial.